 What should you check before buying a label to reduce common shipping surcharges?

 Before buying a label, sellers should check dimensions, actual weight, address accuracy, residential status, and service choice.
-A short pre-label routine can reduce common shipping surcharges, prevent unnecessary shipping costs, and make shipping operations more predictable.
+A short pre-label routine can reduce common shipping surcharges, prevent unnecessary costs, and make shipping more predictable.

 Measure package size and weight after packing